mohamad-tohidi/texttools/README.md

 It provides both **sync (`TheTool`)** and **async (`AsyncTheTool`)** APIs for maximum flexibility.

-It provides ready-to-use utilities for **translation, question detection, keyword extraction, categorization, NER extraction, and more** - designed to help you integrate AI-powered text processing into your applications with minimal effort.
+It provides ready-to-use utilities for **translation, question detection, categorization, NER extraction, and more** - designed to help you integrate AI-powered text processing into your applications with minimal effort.

-**Note:** Most features of `texttools` are reliable when you use `google/gemma-3n-e4b-it` model.

 ---